shakesb3ard/TestPot/README.md

 # Rust-Based File Monitoring Honeypot

-A lightweight honeypot agent written in Rust that monitors a folder for suspicious activity and logs real-time file events with clean formatting and timestamping.
+A lightweight honeypot agent written in Rust that monitors a folder for any type of changes to files, logs real-time file events with clean formatting and timestamping, and allows users to check if a file is malicious with VirusTotal.
 Built for Windows systems, this project is the foundation for a broader, more robust honeypot platform.
-Ultimately, I'm building this to create a multifunctional honeypot tool for security researchers and to become more proficient at programming with the help of AI.
+Ultimately, with the help of AI, I'm building this to create a multifunctional honeypot tool for security researchers and to become more proficient at programming.

 ---